jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ### Standard Out

   When Unix was developed, Ken Thompson made the design decision that all devices were files.
-In short, the screen, or teletype, or terminal, is nothing more that a file that is located in the /dev directory.
+In short, the screen, or teletype, or terminal, is nothing more than a file that is located in the /dev directory.
 By typing the ```who``` command you will see which accounts are logged into the system.
 You will also see the screenshot below.
 Try to open another terminal and execute the ```who``` command again.
 What do you see now?

 ![*Output TTYs of who command*](images/Chapter-06/standard/who.png "Output of TTYs of who command")